barne856/squint/docs/gpu_tensors.rst

    cmake -DSQUINT_USE_CUDA=ON ..

 This option requires that you have CUDA installed on your system.
-On ubnuntu, you can install CUDA using the following command:
+On Ubuntu, you can install CUDA using the following command:

 .. code-block:: bash